markbeep/Lecturfier/README.md

+**Note:** The Lecturfier bot has been fitted for a specific Discord server, so a lot of things might not work when run on your system.

 # Lecturfier

 Lecturfier is a Discord Bot that helps out in tons of ways for the ETH D-INFK 2020 Discord Server.